pikarpov-LANL/Sapsan/docs/joss/paper.md

 * In Section \ref{sec:framework} the paper will go over ``Sapsan's``  technical details.
 We will introduce its structure, capabilities, and provide description of the built-in CLI and GUI interfaces.
 * In Section \ref{sec:applications} we will cover some of the applications in physical sciences.
-In particular we will delve into uses in hydrodynamic (HD) simulations and supernovae modeling.
+In particular we will delve into uses in hydrodynamic (HD) and megnetohydrodynamic (MHD) simulations and supernovae modeling.
 * In Section \ref{sec:discussion} a discussion will proceed on broader usability of ``Sapsan`` .
 In addition, the reader will find information on near future and long terms plans of the framework's development.